How to Throw an Astonishing Milestone Birthday Party in Europe

 5. Food.
 Did I mention Italy and France?
 Both countries are the world's most famous gastronomic treasures.
 Fresh pasta with seafood?
 Truffles?
 Mozzarella in all shapes and sizes?
 Foie gras?
 Petit fours?
 An infinite list of “gourmandises” needs to be thought-through and finalized for every meal.
 Some of your guests may have food allergies or restrictions, and it should be taken care of as well.
 I love food and all these pictures certainly reflect it:)

-6. Wine?
+6. Wine, anyone?
 The same as above: Italy and France offer some of the finest wine options, and you may want to have some tastings ahead of time.

 7. Practical things: sunscreen, bug spray, heel protectors, water bottles.
 Makeup and beauty services for the big celebration.
 These little necessities mean a lot.
 It’s important to be thoughtful, and your guests will be grateful.